Draft Council of Europe convention on the protection of the environment through criminal law

 3. The Parliamentary Assembly welcomes the conclusion of work

-by the European Committee on Crime Problems on this new draft Convention
+by the European Committee on Crime Problems on this new draft convention,

 which is set to replace and supersede the 1998 convention on the

 same matter (ETS No. 172).
-The new Convention, when adopted and
+The new convention, when adopted and

 implemented, will be the first international legally binding instrument